MOHAMEDHALBES/rtfm/developer-apps-publishing/journey.md

 app identifiers define scope of appdb services, APIs usage, pricing and licensing models, customer and device data tokenization and other various parameters.

 appdb app identifiers **are not** Apple bundle identifiers, as, due to nature of system design by Apple Inc, bundle identifier is considered as variable in our systems and does not change or modifies anything.
 Everything is your app is relative to its path and to its assigned bundle identifier.
-Current assigned Apple bundle identifier will be provided to you via [appdb services framework](#)
+Current assigned Apple bundle identifier will be provided to you via [appdb services SDK](https://github.com/appdb-official/AppdbSDK)

 Click [Identifiers](https://publisher.appdb.to/apps/identifiers) to visit identifiers screen and then click [Create app identifier](https://publisher.appdb.to/apps/identifiers/manage/new).